S3-working-group/s3-practical-guide/docs/artful-participation.md

 ---
 title: "Artful Participation"
+next_page_title: "Adopt The Seven Principles"
+next_page_url: "adopt-the-seven-principles.html"
+prev_page_title: "Enablers of Co-Creation"
+prev_page_url: "enablers-of-co-creation.html"
 ---

-**Commit to doing your best to act and interact in ways that enable effective collaboration.**
+<div class="card summary"><div class="card-body">Commit to doing your best to act and interact in ways that enable effective collaboration.
+</div></div>
 _"Is my behavior in this moment the greatest contribution I can make to the effectiveness of this collaboration?"_

-Participating artfully may include interrupting, objecting or breaking  <a href="#" class="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>.
+Participating artfully may include interrupting, objecting or breaking  <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>.

 _Artful Participation_ is an **individual commitment** to: